grea09/color/doc/heart.md

 Abstract plans allow the planner to do an approximate form of anytime execution.
 At any given time the planner is able to return a fully supported plan.
 Before the first cycle, the plan returned is $\pi_{lv(a_0)}$.

-*Example*: In our case using the method of intent recognition of @sohrabi_plan_2016, we can already use $\pi_{lv(a_0)}$ to find a likely goal explaining an observation (a set of temporally ordered fluents).
+*Example*: In our case using the method of intent recognition of Sohrabi _et al._ @sohrabi_plan_2016, we can already use $\pi_{lv(a_0)}$ to find a likely goal explaining an observation (a set of temporally ordered fluents).
 That can make an early assessment of the probability of each goal of the recognition problem.

 For each cycle $c$, a new plan $\pi_{lv(c)}$ is created as a new method of the root operator $a_0$.
 These intermediary plans are not solutions of the problem, nor do they mean that the problem is solvable.
 In order to find a solution, the HEART planner needs to reach the final cycle $c_0$ with an abstraction level $lv(c_0) = 0$.
 However, these plans can be used to derive meaning from the potential solution of the current problem and give a good approximation of the final result before its completion.